blipk/Customised-Workspaces/README.md

 ### Support

-There are versions of the extension for Gnome Shell versions 3.00+
+There are versions of the extension for Gnome Shell versions 3.00+ @ extensions.gnome.org

-This has only been thoroughly tested on Gnome Shell versions 3.32 to 3.38, and on Gnome 40 (3.40)
+Latest versions only tested and working on Gnome 40+ (3.40)

-### Licence
+### License

 ```
 This file is part of the Customised Workspaces Gnome Extension for Gnome 3